pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted/03-prepare.md

 1. Set the **Dev environment** site mode to **Git** to perform Git operations.

-1. Clone your site to your local environment using the `git clone` command from the dashboard.
+1. Clone your site to your local environment using the `git clone` command from the Dashboard.